Katamaze/Leap/README.md

 The idea behind this is to milk hosting providers for as much money as possible by taxing their revenue with this new unethical method of charging costs based on the number of active customers.
 To make the whole thing even more disgusting, WebPros is acquiring all softwares that providers rely on.
 And they're pretty damn quick at doing this.

 Plesk and cPanel are the perfect example.
 They're the best hosting panels the money can buy and they're both owned by WebPros meaning that they can freely increase prices without risking to lose customers.
 In fact, a part from Plesk and cPanel, there aren't many options left.
-Yes, there's DirectAdmin but it is not as complete as its counterparts moreover there's no guarantee that WebPros will eventually decide to acquire them too.
+Yes, there's DirectAdmin but it is not as complete as its counterparts moreover there's no guarantee that WebPros will eventually decide to acquire DirectAdmin too.

 The same principle applies to WHMCS.
 In the middle of the COVID-19 crisis they increased prices up to 3154% just because they can and they have nothing to risk.
 In fact it is simply impossible for large and medium-sized enterprises to migrate on competitors because of the following reasons:

 * Like it or not, WHMCS is the best software to run a hosting business.
 Alternatives exist but they offer inferior value
 * Migrating takes months if not years of planning.
-WHMCS knows it and gave us less then 3 months to prepare
+WHMCS knows it and gave us less then 3 months to prepare to price increase
-* As icing on the cake, they're forcing all owners of "life time" licenses to move to this new pricing structure
+* As icing on the cake, they're forcing all owners of "life time" licenses to move to the new and expensive pricing structure

 This is perfectly in line with their way of doing business with WebPros.
 Greediness, not giving a damn about fixing bugs and imposing new terrible features that no one asked for.
 They have no ears to listen to customers.